Websites: The Basics

 Be mobile.
 Don’t even bother if you don’t plan to build a mobile-ready website.
 According to Statista, 52.2 percent of all website traffic comes from mobile devices.
 Unless you can afford to alienate more than half of your readers, be mobile friendly.

 - Keep the keys.
 If you hire a designer or developer to build your website, be sure that you retain control of everything related to your website.
 Ask any professionals you use to set up accounts in your name.
-When I design a website for a client, I leave them with the keys to everything, but some designers will not, in order to keep you dependent on them.
+When I design a website for a client, I leave them with the keys to everything.
+Some designers will not, in order to keep you dependent on them.
 Don’t agree to this; it’s like giving them the key to your business, then hiring them to come and let you in every morning.

 - Content first.
 Fit your theme to your content; not the other way around.
 Before you even begin to think about themes, plugins, and colors, get your content written and organized.